Hans Malmberg: Personal life and legacy

-Malmberg married Margrét Guðmundsdöttir (b.1928, Iceland) on 13 Dec 1950.
+Malmberg married Margrét Guðmundsdóttir (b.1928, Iceland) on 13 Dec 1950.
 They divorced in 1971 and on 16 February 1972 in Spånga, he married Ingrid Agneta Mälargård (b.1945), daughter of police chief Emric Carlsson Mälargård.

 He died on 1 September 1977 and is buried in the memorial grove at Råcksta Cemetery.

 Malmberg is represented in the Museum of Modern Art, and there are 363 of Malmberg's images in the Nordic Museum.